vineethkumarv/sv-wiki/Control-Flow.md

 **output snippet**
 <img width="659" alt="3" src="https://user-images.githubusercontent.com/110443268/188663392-2b76d206-0fea-45d5-9e18-24efb2c6004a.png">

-                          fig -4 : Output-if else ladder with else
+                          fig -5: Output-if else ladder with else

 **Lab link**
 **Log file link**

 ***
 In SystemVerilog, there are three versions of a conditional statement updated.
 These are -

 ### 4. unique if
 ![uniqueif1](https://user-images.githubusercontent.com/110443268/188621317-1834d950-0e08-459b-8c92-4226efee2f21.jpg)

-                   fig-4 :flow chart:unique_if
+                   fig-5 :flow chart:unique_if

 This is the updated conditional statement.
-In a unique if conditional statement, unlike the if-else block the compiler read all the blocks sequentially whether the block is true or not.
+In a unique, if conditional statement, unlike the if-else block the compiler read all the blocks sequentially whether the block is true or not.
 **Syntax**
 `unique if(condition)begin  `
 `Statements;  `